Management SQLite store

 Migrating from JSON store to SQLite store

-This migration process allows users to seamlessly transition between storage options while maintaining data integrity.
+This migration process allows users to seamlessly transition from JSON file storage to SQLite while maintaining data integrity.
 Ensure that you are running the commands described below after upgrading to version 0.24.0 or later.

 Migration commands